List of prime ministers of India

 After a general election loss, Rajiv Gandhi's five-year term ended; his former cabinet colleague, V. P. Singh of the Janata Dal, formed the year-long National Front coalition government in 1989.
 A seven-month interlude under prime minister Chandra Shekhar followed, after which the Congress party returned to power, forming the government under P. V. Narasimha Rao in June 1991, Rajiv Gandhi having been assassinated earlier that year.
 Rao's five-year term was succeeded by four short-lived governments—Atal Bihari Vajpayee from the Bharatiya Janata Party (BJP) for 13 days in 1996, a year each under United Front prime ministers H. D. Deve Gowda and Inder Kumar Gujral, and Vajpayee again for 13 months in 1998–1999.

-In 1999, Vajpayee's National Democratic Alliance (NDA) won the general election, the first non-Congress alliance to do so, and he served a full five-year term as prime minister.
-The Congress and its United Progressive Alliance (UPA) won the general elections in 2004 and 2009, Manmohan Singh serving as prime minister between 2004 and 2014.
-The BJP won the 2014 Indian general election, and its parliamentary leader Narendra Modi formed the first non-Congress single-party majority government.
-The BJP went on to win the 2019 Indian general election with a bigger margin, granting a second term for the incumbent Modi government.
-After the 2024 Indian general election, Modi became the prime minister for the third consecutive time, leading a coalition government after the BJP lost its majority, only the second to do so after the first prime minister Jawaharlal Nehru.
+In 1999, Vajpayee's Bharatiya Janata Party led National Democratic Alliance (NDA) won the general election, the first non-Congress alliance to do so, and he served a full five-year term as prime minister.

+The Indian National Congress and its United Progressive Alliance (UPA) won the general elections in 2004 and 2009, Manmohan Singh serving as prime minister between 2004 and 2014.

+The Bharatiya Janata Party won the 2014 Indian general election, and its parliamentary leader Narendra Modi formed the first non-Congress single-party majority government.

+The BJP retained power in the 2019 Indian general election with an expanded majority, granting a second term for the incumbent government.
+Following the 2024 Indian general election, Modi was sworn in for a third consecutive term as prime minister, heading a coalition government after the BJP lost its outright majority in the Lok Sabha.